zongyf02/mlax/docs/source/nn.rst

 Modules under ``mlax.nn`` each have two functions, one to intialize the module state, and one to carry out the computation.

-* ``init`` takes in hyperparameters and returns some weights, which are always arrays or tuples of arrays.
+* ``init`` takes in hyperparameters and returns some weights that are always arrays or tuples of arrays, which are `pytrees <https://jax.readthedocs.io/en/latest/pytrees.html>`_.
 * ``fwd`` takes in unbatched inputs, compatible weights from ``init``, and performs a forward pass, returning the activations.